-My patients’ comfort level around sex varies a great deal – I work with patients with low desire who struggle seeing themselves as sexual people.
+My patients’ comfort level around sex varies a great deal – I work with patients with low desire who struggle seeing themselves or their partners as sexual people.
 Sex can carry so much anxiety, it can create a negative visceral reaction.
-At the same time, I help others navigate the road of negotiating kink or an open/poly relationship.
+I help others navigate the road of negotiating kink or an open/poly relationship.
 I work with people who have desire discrepancies and out of control sexual behaviors, along with those who have painful sex, erectile dysfunction, premature ejaculation, and many other issues.
-I work with heterosexual, LGBTQIA, monogamous and non-monogamous clients, and at times, also their significant others or spouses, to see how all parties can better support one another.
+I work with heterosexual, LGBTQIA, monogamous and consensual non-monogamous clients, and at times, also their significant others or spouses, to see how all parties can better support one another.
 While I start where the client is, we often end up touching on concepts of empathy, mutual respect, and equality, as these can be a concern both in the bedroom and in the relationship.
 However, we will not assume that if we just work on the communication within the relationship, the sex will fall into place.
 We don’t cover one area at the expense of the other.
 Instead we look at the relationship between emotional and physical intimacy.
 Sometimes the person’s goal is integrating and incorporating both components of intimacy into the relationship.
 Everyone’s situation is different and I don’t presume people all come into therapy with the same goals.

 *information on this site protected by copyright